uptane/uptane-standard/uptane-standard.md

 The Time Server SHALL receive a sequence of tokens from a vehicle representing all of its ECUs.
 In response, it SHALL sign each token together with the current time.

-The Time Server SHALL expose a public interface to allow primaries to communicate with it.
+The Time Server SHALL expose a public interface allowing primaries to communicate with it.
 This communication MAY occur over FTP, FTPS, SFTP, HTTP, or HTTPS.

 ## In-vehicle implementation requirements